dwhitnee/commute/js/readme.md

 ## VueJS refactor

+This code is free to use in educational and not-for-profit projects.
+May 2017, David Whitney (dwhitnee@gmail.com)

 This version is available here: https://dwhitnee.github.io/commute/

 I've taken forrestthewoods's original code and refactored it into a VueJS app and several objects including the VueJS **app**, **AccessMap** (to find dry land with roads), and **Travel Calculator** that computes the hexagons and travel times.